About Our Rabbis

 (comments from a female convert)

-Rabbi Nathaniel Ezray, Temple Beth Jacob, Redwood City (Conservative)
+Rabbi Nathaniel Ezray, Congregation Beth Jacob, Redwood City (Conservative)

 Rabbi Jacqueline Mates-Muchin, Temple Sinai, Oakland (Reform)